Adding Feedback Givers, Recipients, & Managers (360)

 Who assigns relationships in a 360?

-Subjects can only assign relationships if Subjects Nominates Evaluators and the sub option Allow subjects to select relationships are both turned on.
+Subjects can only assign relationships if Subjects nominates evaluators and the sub option "Allow subjects to select relationships" are both enabled.

 Administrators (e.g., those with project-creation capabilities) can always assign relationships.
-Administrators can change relationships as well after evaluations have been submitted.
+Administrators can change relationships even after evaluations have been submitted.
 This is done by clicking on the name of the subject in the Subject subsection, viewing the Evaluators list for that subject, clicking on the relationship for a particular evaluator, and selecting the new relationship from the dropdown list.

 How do you mass upload all of your subjects or evaluators into a 360 project?